Wednesday November 6th, 2024

 The Trip: ‘Switzerland of Arabia’

-And, as I read on through the details of the trip, the smug grin that had appeared a few moments prior began to take up permanent residence on my face.
+The serious levels of luxury became apparent as soon as my tickets came through—I would be flying Business Class on my way back to Cairo.
+And, as I read on through the details of the trip, the smug grin that I had been wearing since receiving that first text began to take up permanent residence on my face.And, as I read on through the details of the trip, the smug grin that had appeared a few moments prior began to take up permanent residence on my face.

 At this time of year, it’s known as the ‘Switzerland of Arabia’.

-So, as you can imagine, having flown from sweltering 42-degree Cairo, my jaw was almost on the floor of the Salalah airport arrivals area when I stepped out into foggy, 25-degree weather I would more readily associate with almost anywhere else in the world before the Arabian Peninsula.
+As you can imagine, having flown from sweltering 42-degree Cairo, my jaw was almost on the floor of the Salalah airport arrivals area when I stepped out into foggy, 25-degree weather I would more readily associate with almost anywhere else in the world before the Arabian Peninsula.

-I was picked up from the airport by the charming Salim, who – clad in the trademark Omani Dishdasha and Kuma – proceeded to point out hundreds of herds of camels lining the airport road.
+I was picked up from the airport by the charming Salim, who—clad in the trademark Omani Dishdasha and Kuma—proceeded to point out hundreds of herds of camels lining the airport road.
 They had been brought down from the city’s surrounding hills to make the most of the lush seasonal grazing on the flat plains of the coast.

 The Stay: Al Baleed Resort Salalah by Anantara

-Arriving at the resort with a strange concoction of exhaustion and intense excitement, I wandered into the lobby and was greeted by rich wafts of frankincense, the fragrant tree sap that put this part of the world on trade maps centuries ago.
-I was swiftly checked in, and led to my very own private villa, complete with its own pool…
+Arriving at the Al Baleed Resort Salalah with a strange concoction of multi-flight exhaustion and intense excitement, I wandered into the lobby and was immediately greeted by rich wafts of frankincense, the fragrant tree sap that put this part of the world on trade maps centuries ago.

 The Drive: Revving in the Rain